Partial Wasserstein Covering: Preliminaries

 To compute the partial Wasserstein divergence, we must solve the minimization problem in Eq.\eqref{eq:pwass-constraint}.
-In this paper, we consider the following two methods. (i) LP with the simplex method. (ii) Generalized Sinkhorn iteration with entropy regularization (with a small regularization parameter $\varepsilon>0$)~\cite{benamou2015iterative, peyre2019computational}.
+In this paper, we consider the following two methods. (i) LP using simplex method. (ii) Generalized Sinkhorn iteration with entropy regularization (with a small regularization parameter $\varepsilon>0$)~\cite{benamou2015iterative, peyre2019computational}.

-As will be detailed in Sect.~\ref{sec:pwc}, an element in the mass $\mathbf b$ varies when adding data to development datasets.
-A key to our algorithm is quickly estimating how much the partial Wasserstein divergence will change when an element in $\mathbf b$ varies.
-If we compute $\mathcal{PW}^2$ using LP, we can employ \emph{sensitivity analysis}, which will be described in the following paragraph.
-If we use generalized Sinkhorn iterations, we can use automatic differentiation techniques to obtain a partial derivative w.r.t.~$\mathbf b_j$ (see Sect.~\ref{sec:algorithms}).
+As will be detailed later, an element in mass $\mathbf b$ varies when adding data to the development datasets.
+A key to our algorithm is to quickly estimate the extent to which the partial Wasserstein divergence will change when an element in $\mathbf b$ varies.
+If we compute $\mathcal{PW}^2$ using LP, we can employ a \emph{sensitivity analysis}, which will be described in the following paragraph.
+If we use generalized Sinkhorn iterations, we can use automatic differentiation techniques to obtain a partial derivative with respect to~$b_j$ (see Sect.~\ref{sec:algorithms}).